xtreamsrl/jupytemplate/README.md

 importing and configuring charting libraries.

 Moreover, it prompts for a notebook name.
 Quite annoyingly.
-But no worries, you can disable this one.
+But don't worry, you can disable this one.

 ## Motivations